merqube/merqube-client-lib/examples/tr_decrement/DecrementDemo.md

 This document represents a full demo of creating a TR (single stock total return) index, and then a Decrement index overlay onto it.

+NOTE: if you are only trying to create a decrement index on the universe of MerQube supplied TRs, jump to ##Creating the decrement.
+This section only applies if you are also subscribed to create TR indices.

 ## Prequisites:

 1. Must have an apikey with permission to create indices in some namespace